Hi, nice to see you!

 Authorization: Bearer FGDoJBgK96Z...

-Access Tokens expire and need to be refreshed with the Refresh Token.
+Note that Access Tokens expire and must be refreshed using the Refresh Token.

 Refresh Token Request

-Every Access Token expires after a time, usually after 30 days.
-You can use the Refresh Token to retrieve a new Access Token.
-The Refresh Token only expires when the user revokes the token.
+Access Tokens expire, typically after 30 days.
+You can use the Refresh Token to obtain a new Access Token.
+The Refresh Token remains valid until the user revokes it.

 Example: